Mellon Mays Undergraduate Fellowship

 About the MMUF program at Barnard College

-Barnard College has been a steadfast supporter of MMUF—over 20 cohorts of fellows have been mentored at Barnard by dedicated faculty and administrators.
+Barnard College has been a steadfast supporter of MMUF—over 25 cohorts of fellows have been mentored at Barnard by dedicated faculty and administrators.
 Barnard’s Mellon Mays program has been very successful— as of 2022, we have twenty alums who have earned the PhD and ten others currently in graduate school.
-Our fellows have won national fellowships for graduate study form the Ford Foundation and the National Science Foundation, among others.
+Our fellows have won national fellowships for graduate study from the Beinecke Scholarship, the Ford Foundation, and the National Science Foundation, among others.

 Each year, we select a cohort of undergraduate fellows eager to join their fellow Barnard alums in the pursuit of scholarly careers.
 An information session is typically held late fall, and students apply in the spring of their sophomore year.
 Applications are available in December or January.
 The 2023 MMUF Application can be accessed here.

 Distinguished faculty and administrators have worked with this program since its inception at Barnard in 1996.
 Over the years, professors Christopher Baswell, Rosalind Rosenberg, and Monica Miller have had the honor of mentoring Mellon fellows as the program's Faculty Director.
 They worked with Deans Vivian Taylor, Michelle Tollinchi-Michel, Nikki Youngblood Giles, as well as Beyond Barnard advisors and mentors Lindsay Granger-Weaver and Jody Dublin as administrative coordinators of the program.

 Fellowship Program Components